-- a.
-The scope of an FPRA audit needs to be tailored to the individual contracting circumstances.
-At a minimum, however, the auditor should: - (1) Appropriately consider: - (a) the materiality of bases, pools, and rates, - (b) the results of prior DCAA audits and adequacy of contractor internal controls, - (c) the historical differences between the contractor's forecasted and actual rates. - (d) changes in the contractor's organization, operations, manufacturing processes and practices (see 14-800), business volume, and allocation bases, - (e) the mix of Government and commercial business and types of Government contracts, and - (f) Board of Directors minutes for documentation of any major decisions affecting the contractor's organization and operations. - (2) Determine that the contractor's:
+(a) the materiality of bases, pools, and rates, (b) the results of prior DCAA audits and adequacy of contractor internal controls, (c) the historical differences between the contractor's forecasted and actual rates, (d) changes in the contractor's organization, operations, manufacturing processes and practices, business volume, and allocation bases, (e) the mix of Government and commercial business and types of Government contracts, and (f) Board of Directors minutes for documentation of any major decisions affecting the contractor's organization and operations.
+(2) Determine that the contractor's:

-- (a) estimating practices comply with disclosed cost accounting practices, - (b) projected business volume, allocation bases, and indirect costs are reasonable and in consonance with the contractor's internal plans, - (c) rate data are valid and correct, and - (d) rate computations are mathematically correct. - b.
+Page 142 of 154 (a) estimating practices comply with disclosed cost accounting practices, (b) projected business volume, allocation bases, and indirect costs are reasonable and in consonance with the contractor's internal plans, (c) rate data are valid and correct, and (d) rate computations are mathematically correct.

+b.
 The rates covered by an FPRA, although "preestablished" for periods of general use on more than one proposal, are audited in much the same manner as the forward pricing rates applied in the audit of individual price proposals.
 Many of the steps for auditing forward pricing rate estimates are also similar to the steps for auditing historical costs and rates.
 Therefore, prior to determining the FPRA audit scope, the auditor should become familiar with the CAM guidance covering the audit of both forward pricing rates (see 9-700 for indirect costs and 9-500 for direct labor) and historical cost rates (see 6-600 for indirect costs and 6-400 for direct labor).

-9-1206 Evaluation \\
+9-1206 Evaluation a.

-- a.
 Budget Evaluation Compatibility.
 Rate forecasting procedures are closely tied to the contractor's budgeting procedures.
-Therefore, auditors should evaluate the budgeting procedures and related practices to: - (1) ascertain that, in the aggregate, the data upon which the judgments are made are sound and consider all available and relevant contractor data, and - (2) determine whether the data supporting the proposed rates are compatible with company budgets and agree with the general conditions, standards, staffing factors, and other criteria used for planning and budgetary purposes. - b.
+Therefore, auditors should evaluate the budgeting procedures and related practices to: (1) ascertain that, in the aggregate, the data upon which the judgments are made are sound and consider all available and relevant contractor data, and (2) determine whether the data supporting the proposed rates are compatible with company budgets and agree with the general conditions, standards, staffing factors, and other criteria used for planning and budgetary purposes. b.
 Estimating System Audits and Deficiencies.
-In evaluating an FPRA submission, the auditor should be familiar with: - (1) DCAA's guidance on estimating methods and system audits in $\underline{9-309}$ and $\underline{5-500}$ , - (2) the details of the contractor's estimating system, and - (3) the disclosures from the latest estimating system compliance audit.
+In evaluating an FPRA submission, the auditor should be familiar with: (1) DCAA's guidance on estimating methods and system audits in $\underline{9-309}$ and $\underline{5-500}$, (2) the details of the contractor's estimating system, and (3) the disclosures from the latest estimating system compliance audit.